 What are the tax exemptions?

 Standard rate taxpayers will normally save 32% on the cost of the bike & higher rate taxpayers 42%.
+Savings can be up to 47% (for additional rate tax payer).
 In addition employers will generally save 13.8% employer's National Insurance Contributions.

 As an example, on a £3,000 bike the employee's gross salary is reduced by £250 per month.
 As this is a reduction in the gross salary the net amount equates to just £170 per month for a basic rate taxpayer or £145 for a higher rate taxpayer.
 The net cost over a twelve month period is therefore £2,040 (standard rate) or £1,740 (higher rate).
 This means a saving of £960 (standard rate) or £1,260 (higher rate).
 In addition the employer saves £414 in employer's National Insurance Contributions.

-What happens at the end of the end of the twelve months?
+What happens at the end of the end of the period?